saurabdixit/RoboND-DeepLearning-Project/README.md

 ### 1x1 convolution layer
+1x1 convolution layer is used between encoder and decoder.
+1x1 convolution layer maps the features from encoder to a semantic representation.
+There are multiple purposes that 1x1 convolution is used:
+1) Parameter reduction
+2) Feature pooling
+3) Dimensionality reduction
+4) Inception module

-<Need to add more details here>1x1 convolution layer is used between encoder and decoder.
-As discussed in the lecture, if you use this in the middle of encoder and decoder, it will act as a mini-neural network running on the patch instead of linear classifier.
+As discussed in the lecture, if you use this in the middle of encoder and decoder, it will act as a mini-neural network which runs on the patch of the image.
 It is a way to make the model more deeper and have more parameters without any additional cost.

 In FCN model, I am using 1x1 convolution using conv2d_batchnorm function provided in the model_training notebook.

+#### comparison with fully connected layer
+Fully connected layers are basically a convolution layer with filters with the same size as input.
+Hence, there is one to one connection between each unit and input layer.
+Fully connected layers doesn't contain any spatial information.
+Hence, we can't use them for semantic segmentation.
+They are generally used as last layers of CNN to output classification predictions.
+Also, the output size of fully connected layer is fixed.
+However,in 1x1 convolution, we can get different output sizes.

 ## Fully Convolutional Model
 I tried many combinations of encoder and decoder block.
 There are many problems that I faced because of which I had to go with many convolutional layers.
 I am discussing those problem in next section.